-Any regulations and guidelines adopted by the Commission that are inconsistent with any provision of this Title shall supersede that provision, unless the Commission grants a waiver.
-If a provision is superseded, the Council shall promptly amend this Title so that it conforms to the Commission's regulations and guidelines.
+Any regulations and guidelines adopted by the Commission that are inconsistent with any provisions of this Title shall be superseded by that provision, unless the Council grants a waiver.
+If a provision is superseded, the Commission shall promptly amend such inconsistent regulation or guideline so that it conforms this Title.

-(Added by Ordinance #4-90; Adopted: November 7,1990; Effective: February 3,1993)
+(Added by Ordinance #4-90; Adopted: November 7,1990; Effective: February 3,1993; Revised by Ordinance # 2-01; Adopted: September 6, 2001; Effective:)